Actyx/Actyx/dev-docs/2023-11-24 versioning ax.md

 by means of `cargo install ax`, and we need to be careful not to break their use cases.

-Furthermore, the core "runnable" functionality — i.e. the `node` / `databank` — was part of `actyx` but is now part of `ax-core` which needs to be versioned as a library, as such, changes to the library require bumps, which may not reflect on the `databank`'s version.
+Furthermore, the core "runnable" functionality — i.e. the `node` / `databank` — was part of `actyx` but is now part of `ax-core` which needs to be versioned as a library based on its Rust function signatures.
+As such, changes to the library require bumps, which may not reflect on the `databank`'s version.

 ## The Solution